Disability History

 The Kansas Commission on Disability Concerns is compiling information on Kansas disability history and people with disabilities that have shown leadership in the disability community and/or their local community.
 KCDC is compiling national information events and leadership as well.

 Kansas Youth Empowerment Academy provides disability education programs bringing disability awareness and history to students and communities.
-More information can be found about their programs at www.kyea.org.
+More information about their programs can be found on the KYEA website.

 The report published by the Office of Disability Employment Policy, "Disability History: An Important Part of America's Heritage", gives a short background on disability history, describes how other states have made the move to requiring a Disability History week in public education, and provides resources for those interested in learning more.